seyildiz/BIL395-HW2/README.md

 This Scheme code implements a straightforward REPL (Read–Evaluate–Print Loop) calculator.
 In the calculator function, the user is prompted for input, which is then split into tokens by `tokenize`.
 These tokens are processed by `parse`.
 The code stores variables in a list, with lookup retrieving existing values and store adding new ones or updating existing entries.
 The `evaluate` function then interprets the expression tree, performing basic arithmetic or defining variables if an assignment operator (=) is encountered.
 While it correctly handles symbol lookups and simple arithmetic (+, –, *, /), it does not implement operator precedence or parenthesized expressions.
 Any badly formed input or undefined variable access is caught by a `with-exception-handler` block, generating an error message without halting the program.
 These simple error handling includes Invalid Expression, Division By Zero, Unknown Variable.

-For compiling I tried various compilers that includes racket, mit-scheme, online compilers however, they do not work.
+For compiling I tried various compilers such as racket, mit-scheme, online compilers etc. however, they do not work.
 Lastly, I was able to compile and took output in online compiler jdoodle.
 You can access it via https://www.jdoodle.com/execute-scheme-online.

 Output of code: